Folujam/AirBnB_clone/README.md

 give an idea of some key commands like the cmd import, uuid(), unittest and *args & **kwargs etc.

-personaly i dont understand or know how to go about it. it would totally be a slow learning process. note the syntax or architecture or even implementation may not be correct
+personaly i dont understand or know how to go about it. it would totally be a slow learning process. note the syntax or architecture or even implementation may not be correct LOL.

 command interpreter description: